 Every participant will be placed on a cross-disciplinary team of 4-6 people to complete an “Action Project”.
 The team will apply the strategies, concepts, tools and behaviours learned in the In Person sessions, and reinforce connections made with colleagues and patients from across the health system.

-Objective of action project: By pitch day on October 19th, the team presents a validated solution to a priority innovation challenge of the Netherlands health system.
+Objective of action project: By pitch day on October 19th, the team presents a validated solution to one of 10 priority innovation challenges in the Netherlands health system.
 The coaches will support small teams of 4-6 participants in working through milestones for their Action Project, providing hands-on support for up to four hours per month per team.
 Through onsite and remote support, coaches will help the teams model and reinforce the concepts, methods and mindsets they learn in the in-class training sessions.

 The teams will be assigned a coach to help guide them through a structured process to go from problem (or challenge) to validated idea ready for pitching to senior leaders in the health system.
 Meet the coaches here!